- Mar 22, 2025

 Q. Why is Qutub Minar famous?

 Ans.
 The Qutub Minar is famous for its height, architecture, and historical significance.
-It is a victory tower and a UNESCO World Heritage site, which is considered a prominent symbol of Delhi's rich cultural heritage.
+It is a victory tower and UNESCO World Heritage site, considered a prominent symbol of Delhi's rich cultural heritage.

 Q. When is the best time to visit historical places in Delhi?